 The most common type of product sample is known as a factory sample, which is manufactured by the supplier and aims to show the capabilities and standards with which it can produce.
 Generally, the costs of these are cheap, and occasionally free (or just shipping costs).
 These are generally not made to your specifications, but as a result of a previous batch.
 Although your product might be slightly different for instance with respect to colour, this sample might be sufficient.

 If you require a customized product sample, for example within the scope of OEM production (this term is explained in its respective article) then the process may be more difficult.
 For OEM produced goods, there are usually many suppliers involved in the production process and results in getting a product sample.
 However, since OEM products are generally quite technical and specialized, it is especially important to receive a sample prior to making a large order.
 The sample cost itself can be very expensive, depending on what it is you require, since e.g. the moulds for plastic have to be set up just for you.

 If you do not require something quite as technical as an OEM produced good, but still want it to be adapted to minor changes to differentiate your company, then you would require an ODM sample (read more about ODM production).
 This falls between a factory sample and an OEM sample.
 Generally, this will also cost more, but again it shows more appropriately whether the company has the skills to make what you require.

 You should proceed with caution: certain suppliers participate in a bait and switch scheme.
-It can be more reassuring to actually encounter problems with product samples, and communicate them back to the supplier to be worked on than to receive a truly “golden sample”.
+It can be more reassuring to actually encounter problems with a product sample, and communicate them back to the supplier to be worked on than to receive a “golden sample”.